-Middle Eastern flavours are fascinating.
-Especially when it comes to desserts, you will notice some ingredients being used quite often such as pistachios, rose water, orange blossom, cream, cinnamon, nutmeg, cloves and many more… All of these ingredients have very distinctive flavours, and the pistachios with its bright green colour can always help identify a Middle Eastern dessert.
+Middle Eastern flavors are fascinating.
+Especially when it comes to desserts, you will notice some ingredients being used quite often such as pistachios, rose water, orange blossom, cream, cinnamon, nutmeg, cloves, and many more.
+All of these ingredients have very distinctive flavors, and the pistachios with its bright green color can always help identify a Middle Eastern dessert.
 There many variations of this milk pudding drink; Sahlab.
-Of course, the simplest version is made with milk, cornstarch and sweetened with sugar.
+Of course, the simplest version is made with milk, cornstarch, and sweetened with sugar.
 Everything else is an extra.
 But I believe that everything else is also very necessary.

 If you want to make this with minimal toppings, I’d say go for ground cinnamon and desiccated coconut.
 And if you happen to have some crushed pistachios and walnuts in your cupboard, then why not add them too (sorry I can’t help it!).

 If you follow the exact recipe that I’ve written below, there are as little as 222 calories per serving.
 Imagine all of that deliciousness without the guilt!

 The kids in our house always ask for a refill right away after finishing the first cup!
 And we usually serve warm sahlab drink with these yummy Aniseed Biscuits.
 Trust me, it’s a match made in heaven!